How’s the River Today?

 Quality Monitoring

-Four probes with embedded sensors collect data at four discrete locations along the Chicago and Calumet rivers, and a range of supporting technologies assist with data collection, transmission, analysis, and communication.
+Four probes with embedded sensors collect data at four locations in the Chicago and Calumet rivers, and a range of supporting technologies assist with data collection, transmission, analysis, and communication.

 H2NOW aims to grow public understanding about river water quality, providing a foundation for Chicago residents and visitors to be empowered as informed, engaged river users and stewards.